 Athens and Epidaurus have a legendary legacy of the Hellenic rich culture that needs no introduction, and this festival is a perfect way to highlight it.

 Starting in May, the festivities filled with music, dance, and drama go on till October.

 You will never find a more mesmerizing or perfect representation of the arts that can rival the Athens festival.
 So visit Athens and be prepared to have your mind blown by the most extraordinary performances that you will ever see in your whole life.

-The Greeks devote an entire week to glorifying the sea.
+The Greeks devoted an entire week to glorifying the sea.
 During Navy Week, historical performances occur throughout the region, with various festivities in late June.
 The maritime ceremony with dance, song, swimming, and sailing are commemorated, especially in Soudha.
-The whole week is committed to honoring and celebrating the heroes who played a role in the war for freedom.
+The whole week is committed to honouring and celebrating the heroes who played a role in the war for freedom.

 The coastal and fishing towns are most invested in this celebration, with Hydra and Volos being important locations for the festivities.